The Planning Appeals Process

 View the latest list of current planning appeals and Local Inquiries/Informal Hearings visit the Planning Committee North and Planning Committee South agenda pages.
 Go the latest agenda meeting date and scroll down the page to locate this information.

-Details of the Planning Inspectorate’s appeal decision on a planning application can be viewed online under the relevant planning application number.
+The appeal decision is published through our planning register under the relevant planning application number.